kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ## Jedi Masters

 - Head to the Jedi Enclave for a whole truckload of cutscenes.
-Mash 1 through all the cutscenes til you get back to the Ebon Hawk.
+Mash 1 through all the cutscenes until you get back to the Ebon Hawk.

 - Atton: 1,1,1,3,3
 - Disciple: 5